TheodoulosChristou/DoctorsCRUDApplication/README.md

 # Doctors CRUD Application with ASP.NET Core 7 (REST API - Backend) and Angular.js(Frontend)

-## A fully functional Employees and Projects CRUD Application written in ASP.NET Core 7 and Angular.js showing how to create employees and projects.
+## A fully functional Doctors CRUD Application written in ASP.NET Core 7 and Angular.js showing how to create doctors.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5(Frontend) and the (Backend) generated with [ASP.NET] Core in version .NET-7.

 This project shows how to create,read,update and delete doctors.
 Every part of this project is sample code which shows how to do the following:

 * Create FrontEnd and UI with [Angular.js] and [PrimeNg].
-* Create a simple Web API that serves Projects and Employees using [ASP.NET] 7.
+* Create a simple Web API that serves Doctors using [ASP.NET] 7.
 * Apply CRUD Operations to Doctors.
 * Use Swagger to test all the CRUD operations for Doctors.